nminhquang380/DSA_Fundamentals/data_structure.md

 1s.)

 **Graph Search**
-The two most common ways to search a graph are **depth-first search and breadth-first searc**h.
+The two most common ways to search a graph are **depth-first search and breadth-first search**.

 In **depth-first search (DFS)**, we start at the root (or another arbitrarily selected node) and explore each branch completely before moving on to the next branch.
 That is, we go deep first (hence the name depth first search)